 Crude Oil Futures Strategy

-If you’ve decided that futures trading is the route you want to go, you are going to need a few things to get your trading business started.
+If you’ve decided that trading futures is the route you want to go and learning to trade futures is your goal, you are going to need a few things to get your trading business started.

 It’s also important to note that many vendors (software and data) who charge for their products do give a discount for services paid for in advance (normally up to a max of 1 year).
 But it’s really important that you think very carefully about what exactly it is that you require for your style of trading.

-Not all data is made equal.
-The issue that data providers have is that the greater the amount of data and the higher the accuracy of this data, the higher the overhead on their servers and the greater the bandwidth required to deliver this data is.
+The issue that market data providers have is that the greater the amount of data and the higher the accuracy of this data, the higher the overhead on their servers and the greater the bandwidth required to deliver this data is.
 So you tend to get two different types of data.

 - The first is typically a “broker feed” which is the data your broker provides in order for you to trade.
 This can often be filtered (meaning you won’t actually see every trade) as the most important factor is that it keeps up with live prices.
 It typically won’t provide you with much historical data and often won’t be especially accurate (although in some cases these feeds are dramatically improving).